ABCMETA Price Reaches $0.0000 on Exchanges (META)

-ABCMETA (META) traded 1.7% higher against the U.S. dollar during the 24-hour period ending at 0:00 AM E.T. on July 7th.
-During the last week, ABCMETA has traded 9.6% lower against the U.S. dollar.
-ABCMETA has a total market capitalization of $2.76 million and approximately $492.04 worth of ABCMETA was traded on exchanges in the last day.
-One ABCMETA token can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+ABCMETA (META) traded up 7.6% against the dollar during the 1 day period ending at 13:00 PM E.T. on July 9th.
+ABCMETA has a total market cap of $2.74 million and $1,418.79 worth of ABCMETA was traded on exchanges in the last day.
+In the last week, ABCMETA has traded down 8% against the dollar.
+One ABCMETA token can currently be bought for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - NXM (NXM) traded flat against the dollar and now trades at $57.03 or 0.00200723 BTC.